Google Trends: 2010s

 In 2019, Tom Cochran, from public relations firm 720 Strategies, conducted a study comparing Google Trends to political polling.
 The study was in response to Pete Buttigieg's surge in a poll of Iowa's likely Democratic caucusgoers conducted between November 8 to 13 by the Des Moines Register.
 Using Google Trends, he looked into the relationship between polling numbers and Google searches.
 His findings concluded that, while polling consists of far smaller sample sizes, the primary difference with Google Trends is that it only demonstrates intent to seek information.
 Google search volume was higher for candidates having higher polling numbers, but the correlation did not mean increased candidate favorability.

+2020s

+The early years of the 2020s were marked by the emergence of the novel Coronavirus (SARS-CoV-2) that would eventually become known as the Coronavirus Disease 2019 (COVID-19) pandemic.
+Consequently, research based on accessible data in the context of infodemiological studies has become increasingly prevalent, with Google Trends data proving to be a suitable tool for such surveys.
+Corresponding studies on the COVID-19 pandemic were set up to investigate and possibly predict the waves and spread.

+After a basic framework for using Google Trends had already been developed by 2019, this work was continued in the 2020s and existing limitations and possible solutions for scientific use were published.
+Eysenbach further defined the field of infodemiology and, in connection with the pandemic, also addressed the mass dissemination of information, the infodemic.

 Characteristics

 Research also shows that Google Trends can be used to forecast stock returns and volatility over a short horizon.
 Other research has shown that Google Trends has strong predictive power for macroeconomic series.
 For example, a paper published in 2020 shows that a large panel of Google Trends predictors can forecast employment growth in the United States at both the national and state level with a relatively high degree of accuracy even a year in advance.

 Google Trends uses representative sub-samples for analysis, which means that the data can vary depending on the time of the survey and is associated with background noise.
 Therefore, repeating analyses at different points in time can increase the reliability of the analysis.
 It was shown that Google Trends data can exhibit a high variability when queried at different points in time, indicating that it may not be reliable except for very high-volume search terms due to sampling, and relying on this data for prediction is risky.
 In 2020, this research made it to major headlines in Germany.